I made a paper frog and ladybug once and I also used to run through sprinklers with a kid named Lukie. It was pretty lit!!!

 A bit I wrote about being quite young-

 At 8 years old I remember morning and my mom saying "Donald don't dawdle!"
 Did I ever hate that word!
 I was still yet a sprout, living in a small neighborhood with a pretty good circle of friends.
 If only I could just play with my friends always and not bother with school.
 I remember bringing in a catapult I made with k'nex to show and tell; I remember cheating off another kid's spelling test once.
 That wouldn't be the last time I cheated at school!!
 I had several RC cars from Tyco RC, the centipede the super rebound and this tank one.
 Dad taught me about rocks: granite, quartz, chert, flint and agate.
 We enjoyed "rock hunting" at local quarries.
 I also had broad rimmed glasses like you might see on some random person back in the 1960's!
 Good times.
+This one time I picked up a bottle cap that earned me a free Pepsi.

 But where was I, I'm an excellent musician!
 I've got effects with an avid key studio keyboard.
 I also play a Casio Privia and The Panasonic Blue.
 I've made epic EDM & dubstep songs in FL Studio.
 I love making EDM although I do not consider myself a master.
 Instrumentally I've dabbled in classical, jazz, and psychedelic.
 But really I'm more about electronic music, rock, and folk!
 Ooops almost forgot I'm also way into avant-garde and I love to sample circuit bending or mutate the audio of my songs!
 I compose original music for piano & keyboard or write a song for voice and guitar.